10 Ways To Naturally Decrease Pain That No One Talks About

 Fibromyalgia, Inflammation, and Autoimmune Diseases may be caused from tight connective tissue (facia).
 These diseases can be very painful.
 Tight connective tissue can also cause you to be cold.
 The tissue can get so tight that it pinches the blood vessels decreasing blood flow.

-There are several things you can do to relieve the pain.
+TEN things you can do to relieve the pain.

 - Massage Therapy called Myofascial Release can help break down the adhesions.
 Myofascial Release can also increase the blood flow.